 I like this new PM.
-Not only does he elucidate Churchillian rhetoric, he sounds downright Churchillian himself.
-If he’s half as good in a crisis as Churchill was, it’s time to buy the FTSE.
+Not only does he explain Churchill’s technique in the art of rhetoric, he sounds downright Churchillian himself.

 The proclamation is linked here.

 Update 1: Headline, The New York Times, March 5, 2019:

 Border at ‘Breaking Point’ as More than 76,000 Unauthorized Migrants Cross in a Month

 Update 2: Reasons President Obama gave in February 2016 for continuing the national emergency on Cuba that was declared by President Clinton in 1996:

 Whereas the Cuban economy is in a relatively weak state, contributing to an outflow of its nationals towards the United States and neighboring countries;